matthewslouismarie/lm-u2f-symfony/README.md

 Installing _security-comparator_ using Docker is a straightforward process.
 Note you will also need docker-compose.

 Simply clone the repository.
-Then, from the repository root folder, run:
+Then, from the repository root folder, run: ./bootstrap.
- 1. docker-compose up --build -d
- 2. docker exec -it *containerid* bash (*containerid* is the id of the container you created in step 1.)
- 3. composer install
- 4. npm install
- 5. bin/console doctrine:database:create
- 6. bin/console doctrine:schema:create
- 7. bin/console doctrine:fixtures:load

 ### Without Docker